keithmmitchell/configure-ad/README.md

 - Username: labuser
 - Password: Passw0rd1234

-Then check the box to confirm licensing and then Next to reach Networking.
+Then check the box to confirm licensing and then Next for Networking.

 <br />